HINDRANCES TO TRUE SPIRITUAL GROWTH (Part 2)

 Beloved, don’t fall into the subtle trap of judging or evaluating your spiritual life or growth by your spiritual charisma or gifting, your church numerical or financial growth, or by your material prosperity, career advancement, educational attainment, financial success, or exploits in life and ministry.

-When you are not judging or evaluating your life and character by Christ, you are certainly using a wrong or an imperfect spiritual standard or measurement for growth.
+When you are not judging or evaluating your life and character by the teaching and example of Jesus Christ, you are certainly using a wrong or an imperfect spiritual standard or measurement for growth.

 Friend, your spiritual growth is your personal responsibility which you cannot shirk for another, not even for your pastor or mentor (Philip.
 3:13-14).

-Therefore, even if your pastor fails to pay any close attention to your spiritual growth and development, you must take it upon yourself to grow into Christ consistently, steadily, or progressively by renewing your mind through diligent and regular intake of God’s Word, communion with God in prayer, and yielding to God’s Spirit.
+Therefore, even if your pastor fails to pay any close attention to your spiritual growth and development, you must take it upon yourself to grow into Christ-likeness in every aspect of your life by renewing your mind through diligent and regular intake of God’s Word, by a regular communion with God in prayer, and yielding to God’s Spirit.

 1 If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.